Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/020_EXP_CROSS_BAND_FLOW/README.md

    - (a) They encode the *same* information (high redundancy)
    - (b) They encode *complementary* information that together enables prediction (high synergy)

    PID separates these.
-The experiment's H2 (symmetric pairs have strongest connections) is ambiguous without PID — "strongest" could mean redundant or synergistic.
+The experiment's H2 (symmetric pairs have strongest connections) is ambiguous without PID; "strongest" could mean redundant or synergistic.

 2. **Collapse converts synergy to redundancy**
-   Before collapse: bands hold different hypotheses (high synergy — need all bands to predict).
+   Before collapse: bands hold different hypotheses (high synergy, need all bands to predict).
-   After collapse: all bands agree on winner (high redundancy — any band suffices).
+   After collapse: all bands agree on winner (high redundancy, any band suffices).
    PID can track this conversion during the collapse event (H3: cross-band flow precedes within-band collapse).

 3. **Asymmetric flow (H1) has a PID interpretation**
    - **Low→High (top-down):** Coarse identity (Band 0) *constrains* fine localization (Band 6).
-This is redundancy injection — Band 6's uncertainty should decrease because Band 0's information propagates.
+This is redundancy injection, Band 6's uncertainty should decrease because Band 0's information propagates.
    - **High→Low (bottom-up):** Fine details (Band 6) provide evidence that updates coarse hypothesis (Band 0).
-This is synergy resolution — combining local evidence across positions enables identity inference.
+This is synergy resolution, combining local evidence across positions enables identity inference.

-4. **Interaction information can be negative — PID explains why**
+4. **Interaction information can be negative; PID explains why**
    Williams & Beer show that negative interaction information (McGill's measure) occurs when synergy > redundancy.
-If you observe negative interaction between bands, that's not "negative information" — it's a signature that combining bands provides *more* than the sum of parts.
+If you observe negative interaction between bands, that is not "negative information"; it is a signature that combining bands provides *more* than the sum of parts.
 EXP_020 may observe this during the interference phase (EXP 007 terminology).

 ### Implementation Implications